theBowja/convert-X-to-Y-bit-array/README.md

 # convert X to Y bit array
-Converts an array of X-bit unsigned integers to an array of Y-bit unsigned integers
+Converts an array of X-bit unsigned integers to an array of Y-bit unsigned integers.

 Limitations: Javascript bitwise operations work within 32 bits.

 ## Usage
+Import the function:
 ```js
 const convertXtoYbitarray = require("convert-x-to-y-bit-array");
 ```

+Use the function:
 ```js
 /**
  * Converts an array of X-bit unsigned integers to an array of Y-bit unsigned integers.